Fayvara21/The-Circle-Of-Life/README.md

 something that dictates our very future, something that was the basis of every invention imaginable.

 The Circle.
-Between the planet, we live in and a simple bubble of soap, it's the most energy-efficient shape that space can create. we feel safe when its borders are around us, we feel joy when we see it spinning. when we see a circle, we think about something nice and positive, it reminds us of the simplicity of this world. can you say the same about isosceles triangles? it's both weak and threatening. screw you, triangle. you're useless.
+Between the planet we live in and a simple bubble of soap, it's the most energy-efficient shape that space can create. we feel safe when its borders are around us, we feel joy when we see it spinning. when we see a circle, we think about something nice and positive, it reminds us of the simplicity of this world. can you say the same about isosceles triangles? it's both weak and threatening. screw you, triangle. you're useless.